What is Polyester? (& its sustainable alternatives)

 Linen

-Linen is a strong fiber derived from the flax plant, which when grown in its natural geographical zones, produces zero waste when harvested and turned into fabric.
-The flax plant has many other uses and can be turned into paper, oil and other bio-materials.
+Linen is a strong fiber that comes from the flax plant.
+When you grow the flax plant in its natural geographical zones, you can harvest it with zero waste and turn it into fabric.
+You can also utilize the flax plant for many other purposes, transforming it into paper, oil, and various bio-materials.
 Flax farming requires less water and pesticides to grow than conventional cotton, and if left un-dyed (or eco-dyed) can be totally biodegradable!
-However, you won’t need to throw it away as linen is known to last for hundreds of wears, making it the perfect fabric to include in your wardrobe.
+You can keep it instead of throwing it away since linen lasts for hundreds of wears, making it a fantastic addition to your wardrobe.

 Hemp

-Hemp has been around for thousands of years, is produced on almost every continent in the world, and is one of the most sustainable fabrics you can buy today.
+Hemp has a long history, thriving for thousands of years and being cultivated on nearly every continent.
+Today, it stands out as one of the most sustainable fabrics available on the market.
 It returns up to 70% of the nutrients it takes from the soil during cultivation, which is so important for soil biodiversity.
 Hemp requires very little water and can produce up to twice as much fiber per hectare as cotton.
 It also grows organically extremely well, eliminating the need for chemical pesticides and fertilizers.
 Hemp is biodegradable, breathable, renewable, and feels similar to linen to wear.

 Organic Cotton

 Organic cotton is the more sustainable version of conventional cotton.
-Most organic cotton is grown in rain-fed areas; this means farmers rely on rain to water their cotton instead of having to extract water from the ground, which can put pressure on water supplies in local communities.
+Most organic cotton farmers grow their crops in rain-fed areas, relying on rainfall to water their cotton rather than extracting water from the ground.
+This approach helps alleviate pressure on local water supplies.
 Organic cotton emits up to 46% less greenhouse gas than non-organic and requires 62% less energy to produce than conventional cotton.
-Another benefit of using organic cotton instead of polyester is that it is free from toxic chemicals used in pesticides and fertilizers, making it better for the environment and your skin!
+Using organic cotton instead of polyester offers the advantage of being free from toxic chemicals found in pesticides and fertilizers.
+This choice not only benefits the environment but also promotes healthier skin!

 Avoiding polyester is getting easier but is still not always an option for everyone.
 If you buy clothes made from polyester, just be sure to look after them, make them last as long as possible, and make sure to either upcycle or donate them if you decide you no longer want them.
 You can also use washing bags like the Guppyfriend that will catch the microfibers when you wash them, reducing the number of microplastics going out into the ocean!